 The PRINCE2 planning method comprises seven basic steps.

-The framework for the Plan is determined in part by the standards employed on the project, and entails selecting the appropriate format, layout, planning tools, estimating methods, level(s) of planning necessary (i.e., Project, Stage, and Team), and monitoring methods for creating Plans on the project.
+The framework for the plan is determined in part by the standards employed on the project and entails selecting the appropriate format, layout, planning tools, estimating methods, level(s) of planning necessary (i.e., project, stage, or team), and monitoring methods for creating plans on the project.

-There are various planning techniques, but PRINCE2 has developed a distinctive technique, product-based planning, which is focused on identifying the product(s) necessary to obtain project objectives, thus elucidating the relationships between individual products and the project product – i.e., what must be delivered, and must gain acceptance on a project, in order for the project to be deemed a success.
+There are various planning techniques, but PRINCE2 has developed a distinctive technique, product-based planning.
+This is focused on identifying the product(s) necessary to obtain project objectives, thus elucidating the relationships between individual products and the project product – i.e., what must be delivered, and must gain acceptance on a project, in order for the project to be deemed a success.

 The product-based planning technique is described in greater detail below.